 Finally, higher education is incredibly competitive for students, but it hasn’t led to greater efficiency.
-Instead of leading to lower costs, competition is actually one of the reasons college costs are so much higher in high-competition systems like the US compared with European higher education.
+Instead of leading to lower costs, competition is one of the main reasons college costs are so much higher in high-competition systems like the US compared with European higher education.
 Competition forces colleges to spend an ever increasing budget on recruiting students rather than on educating them in order to survive.
-The US higher education system is one of the most privatized and competitive in the world according to the OECD with only Japan and Korea being more privatized as measured by the percentage of spending that is financed by private versus government sources and the US is third from the top.
+The US higher education system is one of the most privatized and competitive in the world according to the OECD with only Japan and Korea being more privatized.
+Here is the percentage of spending that is financed by private versus government sources and the US is third from the top.

 The fact that the US system is so privatized and competitive is one reason it is by far the most expensive system in the world.

-Even though Andreessen is remarkably ignorant about the economics of the market he is trying to profit from disrupting, I do think that his educational investments could eventually do some disrupting, but he isn’t really going after the market he thinks he is going to destroy.
+Even though Andreessen is remarkably ignorant about the economics of the market he is trying to profit from disrupting, I hope his educational investments could eventually do some disrupting, but he is aiming at destroying the wrong market.
 He thinks he is going to put lots of teachers out of work and schools out of business, but I think if he is successful, he will actually put a lot of textbook publishers out of business.
 His MOOCs would work better to replace textbooks than teachers and once he figures out that the textbook market is the market he should be trying to disrupt, I think his chances for success will rise.
 The education textbook market has surprisingly little competition and rapidly rising prices, so it is ripe for disruption.